 Last updated:

-The average age that women in the U.S. give birth is now at 27.3 years old.
+The average age that women in the U.S. give birth is now 27.3 years old.
 Depending on where you live, and who you hang out with, that might sound really young.
-People living in metropolitan cities, like NYC or LA, tend to have children later in life.
+People living in metropolitan cities, like NYC and LA, tend to have children later in life.
 And for most highly educated women, motherhood doesn’t start until the 30s.

 But we’re starting to hear more and more from families that are being started well into someone's 40s, and even 50s.
 In fact, in 2022, 10,553 women aged 45-54 had babies.
 Advancements in medical technology like donor egg IVF and surrogacy, changing societal norms, and a desire to build a family later in life are all contributing to this trend.